When to Go

 WHAT ABOUT PARKING AT OTHER DISNEY VENUES?

-Parking at Blizzard Beach, Typhoon Lagoon, Winter-Summerland Mini-Golf, Fantasia Gardens Mini-Golf, Fort Wilderness, Wide World of Sports and self-parking at Downtown Disney is free to all guests, including those staying off-property.
+Parking at Blizzard Beach, Typhoon Lagoon, Winter Summerland Mini-Golf, Fantasia Gardens Mini-Golf, Fort Wilderness, Wide World of Sports and self-parking at Disney Springs is free to all guests, including those staying off-property.
 Valet parking is also available at Disney Springs for a flat rate of $20.
 Please note: Payment is collected at time of pick-up, and gratuity is not included in the cost.

 Shades of Green charges $5 to park at the resort.